ICarryTheDustOfAJourney/Autosave-Render/readme.md

 - optionally enter a short note to be appended to the new directory's name.
 Free shorthand reminder like "eevee only", "applied" or "!" when used in production etc. Use only characters allowed in your filesystem (Windows: no ":&lt;&gt;" etc).

-  This leads to folder names like "211007-145010-with geometry nodes, final version", intended as a quick reminder when revisiting the folder after a while
+  The note is intended as a short reminder when revisiting the folder in the future

 - finally start the renderprocess hitting &lt;F12> and browse the new subdirectory